• Skip to primary navigation

 This is the area directly above zone 0 (which is the outer edge of the shower basin or bath) extending to the horizontal ceiling or 225cm from the floor, whichever is lower.
 If the shower head is higher than this then the zone extends to a line horizontal with it.

-Under the bath is considered to be Zone 1 it is accessible without the use of tools such as a screwdriver.
+Under the bath is also considered to be Zone 1 if it is accessible without the use of tools such as a screwdriver.
 If you do need to access this space with the use of a tool, then it is considered an “Outside Zone&rdquo.

 Electrical safe zones around bath